slub/ocrd_kitodo/docs/getting-started.md

 style COM stroke-dasharray: 5 5
 ```

-The OCR-D Manager module contains the homonymous OCR-D Manager and the OCR-D Monitor.
-The OCR-D Manager mediates between Kitodo.Production and OCR-Controller on system level.
+The OCR-D Manager module contains the homonymous OCR-D Manager service and the OCR-D Monitor service.

+The OCR-D Manager service mediates between Kitodo.Production and OCR-D Controller on the system level
-This process is saved as job information file.
-The OCR-D Monitor provides a web interface to view running or already completed jobs and their workflow and in the future also to manage workflows and trigger or rerun jobs.
+for each OCR processing task.
+This task is saved as job information file.
+The OCR-D Monitor service provides
+a web interface to view running or already completed jobs, and their respective OCR results and workflow configuration.
+In the future, it will also support managing workflows and triggering or rerunning jobs.

-In addition to Kitodo.Production and Kitodo.Presentation or other applications can also be linked to the OCR-D Manager.
+Besides Kitodo.Production, you can also link Kitodo.Presentation or other applications to the OCR-D Manager.